 - Appendix 1 - Income Base Calculation Template

 - Appendix 2 - Giving to Grow Calculation Template

 A pdf version of these regulations is available for anyone who would like to download or print them.

-- All Congregations (with registered charity number) within a Charge, with the exception of single Congregation Local Ecumenical Partnerships and Congregations within the Presbytery of International Charges, are required to make a Contribution in terms of these Regulations.
+- All Congregations (with a registered charity number) within a Charge, with the exception of single Congregation Local Ecumenical Partnerships and Congregations within the Presbytery of International Charges, are required to make a Contribution in terms of these Regulations.
 For the avoidance of doubt, single Congregation Local Ecumenical Partnerships are required to make an equivalent Contribution in terms of Regulations I 2007.
-Congregations within the Presbytery of International Charges are required to make a Contribution in terms of Regulations V 2016.
+Congregations within the Presbytery of International Charges are required to contribute in terms of Regulations V 2016.

 - Each Congregation shall pay its required Contribution in ten or twelve equal monthly instalments during the financial year by bank standing order, unless permission is granted annually by Presbytery to allow payments to be made under some other arrangement.
 The Presbytery shall advise the Stewardship and Finance Department annually by Extract Minute of any such individual arrangements.

 - It shall be the responsibility of the Financial Board of each Congregation to inform the members of the Congregation of the required Contribution and the ways in which this Contribution enables the worship, mission and service of the Church.

 - Contributions shall be credited to the Church of Scotland General Fund.
 Any shortfalls in Contributions shall be borne by that Fund.